-- Step 1: Applicants are encouraged to reach out to both Corps early in the process while developing project proposal(s) to determine how the Corps can be included.
-Applicant prepares the following information for submission to both CCC and CALCC: - Project Title

-Project Description (identifying key project activities and deliverables)

-Project Map (showing project location)

-Project Implementation - estimated start and end dates

-Step 2: Applicant submits the forgoing information via email concurrently to CCC AND CALCC representatives:

-California Conservation Corps representative: Name: Andrea Gabriel Email: Prop68@ccc.ca.gov Phone: (916) 341-3272

-California Association of Local Conservation Corps representative: Name: Cailin Jessup Email: Inquiry@Prop68CommunityCorps.org Phone: (916) 426-9170 x4

-- Step 3: Within five (5) business days of receiving the project information, CCC and CALCC representatives will review the submitted information, contact the applicant if necessary and respond to the applicant with a Corps Consultation Review Document (template attached) informing them: - 1.
-It is NOT feasible for CCC and/or Certified Community Conservation Corps services to be used on the project; or - 2.
-It is feasible for CCC and/or Certified Community Conservation Corps services to be used on the project and identifying the aspects of the project that can be accomplished with Corps services.

-Note: While the Corps will take up to five (5) business days to review projects, applicants are encouraged to contact CCC/CALCC representatives to discuss the Corps' project costs and feasibility early in the project development process.
+- Step 1: Applicant completes the Corps Consultation Form.
+Applicants are encouraged to reach out to both Corps early in the process while developing project proposal(s) to determine how the Corps can be included. - Step 2: Applicant submits the Corps Consultation Form via email concurrently to CCC AND CALCC representatives: California Conservation Corps: Prop68@ccc.ca.gov // (916) 341-3272 California Association of Local Conservation Corps: Inquiry@Prop68CommunityCorps.org // (916) 426-9170 x4 - Step 3: Within 10 business days of receiving the completed form, CCC and CALCC representatives will each review the submitted information, contact the applicant for more information if necessary, and respond to the applicant with a Corps Consultation Review Document informing them: - (1) It is NOT feasible for Corps services to be used on the project, or - (2) It is feasible for Corps services to be used on the project, identifying the aspects of the project that can be accomplished with Corps services. - Notes: While the Corps will take up to 10 business days to review projects, applicants are encouraged to contact CCC and CALCC representatives early in the project development process to discuss the feasibility of the Corps' participation and project costs.

-The Corps cannot guarantee a compliant review process for applicants who submit project information fewer than five (5) business days before an application deadline.
+The Corps cannot guarantee a compliant review process for applicants who submit the required form and attachments fewer than 10 business days before an application deadline.

-- Step 4: Applicant submits application and Corps Consultation Review Document to Funder.
-If the Corps determine their participation is feasible, the applicant must describe the project components involving Corps in the application and provide an estimated budget for that component. - Step 5: Funder reviews applications.
-Applications with documentation demonstrating the use of services of the California Conservation Corps or Certified Community Conservation Corps will be given preference for receipt of a grant.
+- Step 4: Applicant submits grant application and Corps Consultation Review Documents to administering agency.
+If the Corps determine their participation is feasible, the applicant must describe the project components involving Corps in the application and provide an estimated budget for the component(s). - Step 5: Administering agency reviews applications.
+Applications without documentation demonstrating that the Corps have been consulted will not receive preference for consulting with the Corps in accordance with PRC § 80016. - Step 6: If the project receives funding, applicant will contact the Corps to coordinate and schedule Corpsmember involvement in the project. - NOTE: The Corps have determined that it is not feasible to use their services on projects that do not include hand labor, therefore these projects are exempt from the consultation process and do not need to submit the Corps Consultation Review Document to the administering agency.

-NOTE:

-Applicants that have been awarded funds for projects where the Corps has determined Corps services can be used must thereafter work with either CCC or CALCC to develop a scope of work and enter into a contract with the appropriate Corps.
-Unless otherwise excused, failure to utilize a Corps on such a project will result in Funding Entities assessing a scoring penalty on the applicant's future applications for Proposition 68 Funds.

-The Corps have determined that it is not feasible to use their services on projects that do not include field work.
-Only projects without field work are exempt from the consultation process and do not need to submit the Corps Consultation Form to Funding Entities.